Opening a Bank Account in Ireland:

 If you move to Ireland from overseas you will not get too far without an Irish bank account.
 Unless your employer pays you by cash- you will need a bank account within a month or two.

-Most banks will require proof of your address in Ireland – normally a utility bill.
+Most Irish banks will require proof of your address in Ireland – normally a utility bill.
 This could take up to 2 months to get – so be prepared for a delay.
 The bank will also require your PPS number, your passport and details of any previous bank accounts you have had.
 Proof of address is not required by N26.

-See some information here if you are worried about the collapse of the Euro and want to move your money into Sterling .
-Opening a Sterling account in Ireland
+See some information here about Opening a Sterling account in Ireland